Maria of Alania: Empress of Michael VII Doukas

-In 1065 she married the future emperor Michael, a son of Constantine X Doukas, and became an empress when Michael was enthroned in 1071.
+In 1065 she married the junior emperor Michael, a son of Constantine X Doukas, and became an empress when Michael became the senior emperor in 1071.

 Maria's first marriage was marred by Michael's military failures in Anatolia against the Seljuk Turks, as well as currency devaluation, which caused growing dissatisfaction and culminated in a 1078 coup that ousted Michael and enthroned Nikephoros III Botaneiates.
 Michael was forced to become a monk at the Stoudios Monastery and Maria went to a Petrion monastery with her son Constantine, but she did not become a nun, possibly hinting that she had some future plans at the imperial court.

-Empress of Nikephoros
+Empress of Nikephoros III

 Nikephoros' wife died shortly before his accession to the throne and he announced his intention to remarry, which triggered fierce competition among all the unmarried women of Constantinople, and even between Maria, her former mother-in-law Eudokia Makrembolitissa, and Eudokia's daughter Zoe.
 The new emperor was first inclined to marry Eudokia but Maria received a strong support of her Doukas in-laws, who convinced Nikephoros to select her because of her beauty and the benefits of having a foreign-born wife with no domestic relatives who could interfere in Nikephoros' rule.
 In addition, by this move Nikephoros would pacify the loyalists of the ousted Doukas.

-Because Maria's first husband Michael was still alive, even as he was a monk, her marriage to the new emperor was considered adulterous by the Orthodox Church, and one of Maria's prominent supporters John Doukas even had to demote a priest who refused to perform the marriage and replace him with another one who agreed to marry the couple in 1078.
-As part of the marriage deal, Maria was promised that her son Constantine would be named an heir to the empire but Nikephoros reneged on this promise at a later point.
-Despite this, during his reign Maria was treated generously and received enormous lands and property, with Nikephoros going as far as to give her brother, George II of Georgia, a title of a Caesar to acknowledge his close ties to the imperial family.
+Because Maria's first husband Michael was still alive, even as a monk, her marriage to the new emperor was considered adulterous by the Orthodox Church.
+The ceremony took place in 1078; a priest who refused to marry the couple was demoted, by order of Maria's prominent supporter John Doukas, and replaced with another priest who was more cooperative.
+As part of the marriage deal, Maria was promised that her son Constantine would be named an heir to the empire, but Nikephoros reneged on this promise at a later point.
+He otherwise treated Maria generously, granting her extensive lands and property and giving her brother, George II of Georgia, the title of Caesar, to acknowledge his close ties to the imperial family.

-Maria and the second imperial coup
+Second imperial coup

 According to princess Anna Komnene, daughter of emperor Alexios Komnenos who was under care of Maria, despite all the influence the empress wielded at the court, she remained dissatisfied with Nikephoros' refusal to name her son Constantine as an heir: "[Nikephoros] would have ensured his own safety to the end... the empress, moreover, would have had more confidence in him; she would have been more loyal.
 The old man did not realize the unfairness and inexpediency of his plans, unaware that he was bringing evil on his own head".
 The empress became an important part of a plot organized by the general Alexios Komnenos, who was rumored to be her lover.
 Alexios forced Nikephoros to abdicate the throne and was himself crowned emperor in 1081.